 dropController version 2 started as a simple 3 valve controller controlled by a host computer over USB.
 I later added Bluetooth and an Android app and finally added 3 more valves.
 Due to how the device developed certain parts were a compromise.
 For example, the pins used for the solenoid valves.

-Rather than redesign version 2 I moved to version 3 and redesigned the controller from scratch.
-Version 2 is still in use by many people though so I want to keep it alive and still make updates and bug corrections.
+Rather than continuing to patch version 2 I moved to version 3 and redesigned the controller from scratch.
+Although I no longer develop Version 2 is still in use by many people so I still correct bugs when they are found.

 I created new apps for version 3 which I have made backward compatible with the version 2 device and so I now only support 1 Android app and 1 Windows app.
 Previously V2 and V3 had separate apps.

 Breadboard version of a 3 valve dropController V2

 You may notice that the breadboard version has LEDs, to show when the camera and the solenoids are active, and switches for draining the valves.
 These are not required and do not feature in the circuit diagram.